 Listed Transaction Penalty.
 For audits of returns commencing on or after January 1, 2006, if any part of the deficiency for which a deficiency assessment is made is due to the taxpayer's failure to disclose on such taxpayer's federal tax return a listed transaction, as defined in Code §6707A, the Commissioner is to impose a penalty equal to 75% of the amount of such deficiency statement.
 Conn.
 Gen. Stat. §12-233(b)(1), as amended by Conn.
 Pub.
 Act No. 05-116, §2 (effective from passage and applicable to income years commencing on or after January 1, 2005), as further amended by Conn.
 Pub.
 Act No. 05-260, §7 (effective July 13, 2005).
 [Ed. note.
-The latter amendment, making the new penalty effective for audits of returns commencing on or after January 1, 2006, means that the penalty can be imposed retroactively to returns filed for tax years ending in 2003 and 2004, and any other open tax years unless the taxpayer participated in the Connecticut Abusive Tax Shelter Compliance Initiative or otherwise disclosed a listed transaction on an original or amended federal tax return.]
+The latter amendment, making the new penalty effective for audits of returns commencing on or after January 1, 2006, means that the penalty can be imposed retroactively to returns filed for tax years ending in 2003 and 2004, and any other open tax years unless the taxpayer participated in the Connecticut Abusive Tax Shelter Compliance Initiative or otherwise disclosed a listed transaction on an original or amended federal tax return.
+Representatives of the DRS have stated informally that a second initiative will be conducted in the Fall of 2005 to encourage additional taxpayers to disclose their participation in a listed transaction.]